ng-Classic/ng-classic/packages/animations/PACKAGE.md

 * Create reusable animations.
 * Animate parent and child elements.

-Additional animation functionality is provided in other Angular Classicmodules for animation testing, for route-based animations, and for programmatic animation controls that allow an end user to fast forward and reverse an animation sequence.
+Additional animation functionality is provided in other Angular Classic modules for animation testing, for route-based animations, and for programmatic animation controls that allow an end user to fast forward and reverse an animation sequence.